 - Prevention of periodontal disease – Periodontal disease is a serious, progressive condition which can cause tooth loss, gum recession and jawbone recession.
 Periodontal disease is caused by the toxins found in plaque and can lead to serious health problems in other parts of the body.
 Removing plaque and calculus (tartar) from the surface of the tooth using a toothbrush and from the interdental areas using dental floss, is an excellent way to stave off periodontal problems.

-- Prevention of halitosis – Bad breath or halitosis is usually caused by old food particles on or between the teeth.
+- Prevention of halitosis – Bad breath or halitosis is usually caused by old food particles on or in between the teeth.
 These food particles can be removed with regular brushing and flossing; leaving the mouth healthier and breath smelling fresher.

 - Prevention of staining – Staining or the yellowing of teeth can be caused by a wide variety of factors such as smoking, coffee and tea.
 The more regularly these staining agents are removed from the teeth using brushing and flossing techniques, the less likely it is that the stains will become permanent.